 Cataracts – A clouding of the lens of the eye that can lead to blindness.

-Clip-on – A small device with sunglass lenses that hooks onto your prescription eyeglasses.
-Clip-ons are handy, convenient and easy to use.
+Clip-On – A small pair of sunglass lenses that clip onto your prescription eyeglasses, often with magnets or hooks.
+Clip-ons are convenient and easy to use.

 Contrast – The difference in brightness between the light and dark parts of an image.
 A higher contrast lens provides greater visual acuity.

 CR-39 – A lightweight plastic lens material that is easily tinted to just about any color.
-Standard Plastic CR-39 Lenses are much lighter and less breakable than glass lenses.
+Standard Plastic CR-39 Lenses are much lighter weight and less breakable than glass lenses.
 Traditional plastic lenses are made from a hard resin that is cast or molded in the wet state into lens blanks.
 These plastic blanks can be ground into specific shapes to fit any lens frame.
-Plastic lenses are great for prescription sunglasses due to their tintability factor.
+Plastic lenses make a great option for prescription sunglasses due to their tintability factor.

 Cylinder – An indicator of astigmatism on your prescription.
 If there is no cylinder value on your prescription, you do not have astigmatism.

-Diopter – Unit of lens refractive power, equal to the reciprocal of the lens focus length in meters.
+Diopter – Unit of lens refractive power (used to measure the correction), equal to the reciprocal of the lens focal length in meters.

-EN1836:2005 – A standard for health and safety applied by European Union Countries to check that sunglasses conform to the health and safety requirements laid down in The European Directive 89/686/EEC.
+EN1836:2005 – A standard European Union countries apply to check that sunglasses conform to the health and safety requirements as explained in The European Directive 89/686/EEC.

-Eye size – The horizontal measurement of the lens on any frame at its widest part.
-This measurement is measured in millimeters.
+Eye Size – The horizontal measurement of the lens at the frame’s widest part.
+This measurement is listed in millimeters.

-Glass – Glass lenses are scratch resistant and easily tinted, but are double the weight of plastic lenses.
-Glass lenses have excellent optical qualities and can have a refractive index as high as 1.90.
-Glass lenses need to be thicker than newer lens materials like high index plastic.
+Glass – Glass lenses are scratch-resistant and easily tinted, but they’re double the weight of plastic lenses, as they are thicker than high-index plastic and other lightweight lenses.
+Glass lenses boast excellent optical qualities and their refractive index can be as high as 1.90.

-Grilamid nylon frames – A rugged, resilient, strong, flexible, lightweight material used in frames that retains its shape and withstands extreme temperatures.
+GRILAMID® TR-90 Nylon – A rugged, resilient, strong, flexible, lightweight frames material that retains its shape and withstands extreme temperatures.

-Hyperopia – Farsightedness – inability to focus on near objects
+Hyperopia – Also called ‘farsightedness,’ hyperopia is the term that describes an inability to focus on near objects.

-Lens materials – The right lens is just as important as the frame shape, color or size.
-The lens choice will determine the thickness and visual accuracy of your prescription.
-FramesDirect.com recommends polycarbonate lenses for active people, children under the age of 18, and for eye-threatening working situations.
+Lens Materials – The lens material is what your lenses are made from—common options are polycarbonate, high index, or plastic.
+Finding the best lens material is as important as finding the right frame shape, color, or size.
+The thickness and comfort of lenses depend on the material you choose.
+FramesDirect.com recommends polycarbonate lenses for active people, for children under the age of 18, and for safety in eye-threatening work environments.

 Lens rating or lens usage – The Lens Rating for sunglasses refers to the following: